Website icon Xpert.Digital

 Factors of success

-1. Increase exports
+1. Increase in exports

-2. Decrease in energy imports
+2. Decline in energy imports

-3. Energy independence is key
+3. Energy independence as a key

 China: From an isolated economy to a global trading power

-Important steps in China's transformation
+Key steps in China's transformation

 1. Export-oriented industrialization

-2. Special economic zones
+2. Special Economic Zones

 3. Integration into global trade